Haruno19/dotfiles/MacOS/Aka Zakura/README.md

 <p>
   <b>Aka Zakura</b> is a setup intended for productivity, using only a terminal interface to get the work done.
   <br><br>
-  The Cherry color scheme adapts well to this config, it's mostly focused on the color red, which makes a great accent, with shades taken directly from the wallpaper.
+  The <b>Cherry</b> color scheme adapts well to this config, it's mostly focused on the color red, which makes a great accent, with shades taken directly from the wallpaper.
   <br><br>
   The name <i>Aka Zakura</i> 赤桜 means indeed <i>Red Cherry Blossom</i> in Japanese.
   <br><br>